StavrosV28/farenga-scheduler/README.md

 # Farenga Scheduler

-A full-stack Progressive Web App built to replace paper-based scheduling at Farenga Funeral Home in Astoria, NY.
+A full-stack Progressive Web App built to replace paper-based scheduling at my current job at Farenga Funeral home.
 Used daily by funeral home staff to manage chapel bookings, daily briefings, and vendor contacts.

 ## Live Demo